The Winslow Boy, Old Vic | reviews, news & interviews

 Henry Goodman (pictured below) gives a moving performance as Arthur, a principled man growing frailer by the minute.
 He starts with a cane and ends in a wheelchair, although he is adamant he will get out of his “ridiculous chariot” after the verdict.
 This Winslow father is fair rather than distant.
 Goodman has a commanding presence: he holds the stage without dominating it.

 Deborah Findlay is often roaringly funny with her amped-up characterisation of Grace, his wife; chatting to a journalist about curtains and looking out for Ronnie, her “poor little lamb”.
-Nick Hendrix is charming as Dickie, dancing to his gramophone records; while Naomi Frederick (pictured above right) gives a strong performance as Kate, whose struggle for women's suffrage is constantly disrupted by unsuitable suitors.
+Nick Hendrix is charming as Dickie, dancing to his gramophone records; while Naomi Frederick (pictured above) gives a strong performance as Kate, whose struggle for women's suffrage is constantly disrupted by unsuitable suitors.

 For this play to work, the audience must believe Ronnie's innocence.
 Peter Sullivan is wonderful as the arrogant barrister Sir Robert Morton: snarling, squinting and reddening in the face while cross-examining the 14-year-old Ronnie.
 Charlie Rowe, 16, is terrifically convincing as the schoolboy protesting his innocence in brilliantly crisp tones.
 Ronnie soon becomes almost oblivious to his family's fight: in one scene, he falls asleep on the couch, while his parents' marriage falls apart.